tedneward/ProfBlog/content/devrel/activities.md

 ***Variants***:

-<div id="samples-examples" /><hr/>
+<div id="sample-example" /><hr/>
-#### Samples/Examples
+#### Sample/Example

-Fully-executable but single-focused for third-party developers to use as a learning exercise.
+Fully-executable code but single-focused for third-party developers to use as a learning exercise.

 ***Also Known As***: